numediaweb/devenv/README.md

 ZSH is a terminal that can pratically predict what you want to type, save a lot of repetitive commands, give you a really powerful autocomplete.
 Based on [ansible-role-zsh](https://github.com/viasite-ansible/ansible-role-zsh)

 ## Troubleshooting Vagrant/Ansible errors

+Failed to open/create the internal network Vagrant on Windows10

 ### ERROR: Module mpm_event is enabled - cannot proceed due to conflicts